All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I still feel hungry at 3.0mg?

-A minority of patients do not experience full appetite suppression even at the maximum dose.
+A minority of patients don't experience full appetite suppression even at the maximum dose.
 This may indicate a limited response to liraglutide, and your physician may consider switching to a different GLP-1 agonist (such as semaglutide or tirzepatide) that may be more effective for you. liraglutide vs semaglutide for weight loss

 Do I still need to diet and exercise on 3.0mg?